percona/everest-doc/docs/release-notes/Percona-Everest-1.2.0-(2024-09-09).md

 ### Improved multiple operator upgrades

-Starting with Percona Everest 1.2.0, we have the capability to upgrade all the database operators concurrently with their components across any namespace using our intuitive UI with just a single click.
+Starting with Percona Everest 1.2.0, it's important to note that due to limitations with the [Operator Lifecycle Manager (OLM)](https://olm.operatorframework.io/), it is now required to upgrade all database operators concurrently with their components across any namespace.
+The upgrade process can be accomplished using our intuitive UI.

-Before initiating the upgrade process, Everest provides a comprehensive list of tasks that must be completed to ensure a seamless transition of your clusters to the next version of the database operators.
+Before initiating the upgrade process, Percona Everest provides a comprehensive list of tasks that must be completed to ensure a seamless transition of your clusters to the next version of the database operators.

 ## New features